-The English of the student is promoted due to interacting in the lectures.
-The assessment of the course is done via a written and practical exam and hand in work of assignments during the course.
+The English of the student is promoted due to interacting in the teamwork and discussions.
+The assessment of the course is done in a continuous way by providing 6-10 small tests evaluating each part after it is finished.
+The handed in work of assignments during the course are directly used in the tests.

 Dr. Eligius M.T.
-Hendrix eligius@uma.es https://gitas.google.com/gita/eligius https://sites.google.com/site/eligiushendrix/
+Hendrix eligius@uma.es https://sites.google.com/site/eligiushendrix/